andreaswilli/react-verification-input/README.md

 💅🏼 **Custom Styling**: [Customize](#custom-styling) the component's styling to match the look of your application.

+👨🏼‍💻 **TypeScript Support**: The package contains TypeScript declarations so you can enjoy IntelliSense in your editor.

 ✅ **Compatibility**: Compatible with React 16 (>=16.8.0) and React 17.
 Support of new versions of React as they are released will be ensured.

 ## Getting Started